Clinical FAQs

 Will I be tested for smoking at anytime?

-Yes you will be tested for carbon monoxide at certain intervals during your each treatment cycle.
-Both partners must be smoke free before and during treatment.
+Yes, you may be tested for carbon monoxide at certain intervals during each treatment cycle.
+Both partners must not smoke or vape before and during treatment.

 Will my BMI be checked at anytime?

-Yes we will check your BMI at regular intervals throughout each treatment cycle.
+Yes, we will check your BMI at regular intervals throughout each treatment cycle.
+NHS patients must maintain a BMI between 18.5-30 kg/m² or treatment will not proceed.

 You can call at anytime during the department’s opening times, however there may not always be someone available to speak to you at this time, please leave a message on the voicemail and someone will return your call.